MaastrichtU-IDS/fair-test/docs/get-started.md

-This page guides you to choose where to create your FAIR tests.
+This page guides you to choose where and how to create your FAIR tests.

 ## ♻️ Use an existing FAIR test repository